 Monthly: The monthly goal includes the funds necessary to sustain the missionary in the field.
 This includes items like salary, benefits, rent, project expenses, management costs, Adventist Frontiers, and attrition.

 A detailed breakdown of a sample budget for a family of four is provided here:

-In keeping with our high calling, we want to be as transparent as possible.
-At your request, we would be happy to send you an audited financial statement for our operations.
-If you have any questions or concerns regarding funding, please call Susan Payne at 800-937-4236.
+In keeping with AFM’s high calling, we want to be as transparent as possible.
+At your request, we would be happy to send you an audited financial statement for AFM’s operations.
+If you have any questions or concerns regarding funding, please call Erin White at 800-YES-4-AFM.